+The LPA shall not supervise, direct or have control or authority over, nor be responsible for the DBT’s contractors', subcontractors’, designers’, or subconsultants’ means, methods, techniques, sequences or procedures of construction, design, or the safety precautions and programs incident thereto, or for any failure of DBT to comply with Laws and Regulations applicable to the furnishing or performance of the Work.

+The LPA will not be responsible except that the LPA may order immediate remediation of conditions which endanger the public welfare as required in 105.14/105.15/107.07/107.10/107.11/107.12.
+The LPA will not be responsible for DBT's failure to perform or furnish the Work in accordance with the Contract Documents.

 105.02 Plans and Working Drawings.
-The Plans show details of structures, the lines and grades, typical cross-sections of the Roadway, and the location and design of structures.
+The Plans shall show details of structures, the lines and grades, typical cross-sections of the Roadway, and the location and design of structures.
 Keep at least one set of Plans at the Project at all times.

 Prepare Working Drawings when required by the Contract Documents and after verifying applicable field and plan elevations, dimensions, and geometries.
 Where Work consists of repairs, extension, or alteration of existing structures, take measurements of existing structures to accurately join old and new Work.

-Unless otherwise indicated, the Department will review Working Drawing submittals to ensure conformance with the Contract and to provide the Contractor a written response to document the results of its review as follows:
+Unless otherwise indicated, the LPA will review Working Drawing submittals to ensure conformance with the Contract and to provide the DBT a written response to document the results of its review as follows:

 A. “ACCEPTED.”
-The Department accepts the submittal for construction, fabrication, or manufacture.
+The LPA accepts the submittal for construction, fabrication, or manufacture.

 B. “ACCEPTED AS NOTED.”
-The Department accepts the submittal for construction, fabrication, or manufacture, subject to the Contractor’s compliance with all Department comments or corrections to the submittal.
-If also marked “RESUBMIT,” the Department still accepts the submittal, but requires the Contractor to provide a corrected submittal to the Department.
+The LPA accepts the submittal for construction, fabrication, or manufacture, subject to the DBT’s compliance with all LPA comments or corrections to the submittal.
+If also marked “RESUBMIT,” the LPA still accepts the submittal, but requires the DBT to provide a corrected submittal to the LPA.

 C. “NOT ACCEPTED.”
-The Department does not accept the submittal.
+The LPA does not accept the submittal.
 The submittal does not conform to Contract requirements.
 Do not begin construction, fabrication, or manufacture of Work included in the submittal.
-Revise the submittal to comply with Department comments or corrections and Contract requirements and provide the revised submittal to the Department for another review.
+Revise the submittal to comply with LPA comments or corrections and Contract requirements and provide the revised submittal to the LPA for another review.

-“Accepted” and “Accepted as Noted” Working Drawings are Contract Documents as defined in .
-The Department’s acceptance will not relieve the Contractor of responsibility to complete the Work according to the Contract nor relieve a signatory engineer’s responsibility as defined by .
+“Accepted” and “Accepted as Noted” Working Drawings are Contract Documents as defined in 101.03.
+The LPA’s acceptance will not relieve the DBT of responsibility to complete the Work according to the Contract nor relieve a signatory engineer’s responsibility as defined by OAC 4733-23.
 Include the cost of furnishing Working Drawings in the cost of the Work they cover.

 105.03 Conformity with Contract Documents.
-Perform all Work and furnish all Materials in reasonably close conformity with the lines, grades, cross-sections, dimensions, and material requirements as shown on the Plans and as specified.
+Perform all Work and furnish all Materials in reasonably close conformity with the lines, grades, cross-sections, dimensions, and material requirements as shown on the Plans, Conceptual Plans, Scope of Services and as specified.

-If the DCA determines the Work is not in reasonably close conformity with the Contract Documents and determines the Contractor produced reasonably acceptable Work, the DCA may accept the Work based on engineering judgment.
-The DCA will document the basis of acceptance in a Change Order that provides for an appropriate adjustment to the Contract Price of the accepted Work or Materials.
-If the DCA determines the Work is not in reasonably close conformity with the Contract Documents and determines the Work is inferior or unsatisfactory, remove, replace, or otherwise correct the Work at no expense to the Department.
+If the Engineer determines the Work is not in reasonably close conformity with the Contract Documents and determines the DBT produced reasonably acceptable Work, the Engineer may accept the Work based on engineering judgment.
+The Engineer will document the basis of acceptance in a Change Order that provides for an appropriate adjustment to the Contract Price of the accepted Work or Materials.
+If the Engineer determines the Work is not in reasonably close conformity with the Contract Documents and determines the Work is inferior or unsatisfactory, remove, replace, or otherwise correct the Work at no expense to the LPA.